Protester In Denver Believes He Was 'Purposely' Shot By Denver Police

 DENVER (CBS4) – A lawsuit has been filed in U.S. District Court against Denver Police and the city by a demonstrator seriously injured in Black Lives Matter protests in 2020.
 On May 31, 2020, Denver saw the fourth day of protests in the wake of the death of George Floyd.

 Michael Driscoll was one of the protesters.
 He was live streaming video in front of Denver Police headquarters.
-Officers in riot gear were down the block.READ MORE: Denver Weather: Heavy Snow Heading For Parts Of Colorado
+Officers in riot gear were down the block.READ MORE: Breckenridge Puts Cap On Short-Term Rental Licenses

 Driscoll claims there was no warning when police fired rubber bullets and tear gas.